lucianopereira86/NodeJS-MongoDB-Kubernetes/README.md

 kubectl apply -f mongo-statefulset.yaml
 ```

-Check if the stateful set is ready
+Check if the stateful set is ready.

 ```batch
 kubectl get statefulset
 ```

-There must be 1 Desired and 1 Current
+There must be 1 Desired and 1 Current.

 ![gcp09](/docs/gcp09.JPG)

-Check if the pods are ready
+Check if the pods are ready.

 ```batch
 kubectl get pods
 ```

-Both of them must be running
+Both of them must be running.

 ![gcp10](/docs/gcp10.JPG)